-Fever Fighters: How Parents Should Handle Sick Children
+Fever Fighters: How Parents Should Handle Sick Children and Babies

 - Temporal artery thermometers read the heat waves coming from the temporal artery, on the side of your head.
 The AAP suggests using it for children three months and older.

 - Tympanic thermometers are used in the ear.
 The AAP suggests using it on children six months or older.

 When is a fever dangerous for a child?